 Review your social media feed

-Apps and online programs such as Kid Capsule, Moment Garden, and Sprout Baby combine the best of online convenience with growth tracking, milestones and photo uploads
+Moment Garden and Sprout Baby combine the best of online convenience with growth tracking, milestones, and photo uploads.

 The best piece of advice for new parents?